 - Increase in body temperature.

-- Painful swelling in the tissue that may be unclear, edged, clear, or edged (tumor).
+- Painful swelling in the tissue may be unclear, edged, precise, or edged (tumor).

 - Decreased function of the affected body part.